Member | Established: 1982 | Member since 1995

 SMO 2: International Education Standards

-SAIPA maintains a comprehensive education, training, and professional development framework designed to meet the requirements of the International Education Standards (IES), taking into account national qualification and regulatory requirements.
-SAIPA’s framework covers entry requirements, initial professional development, practical experience, assessment of professional competence, and continuing professional development for members.
+SAIPA maintains an education, training, and professional development framework for its members that is designed to align with the International Education Standards (IES) while taking into account national qualification and regulatory requirements in South Africa.
+The framework addresses entry requirements, initial professional development (IPD), practical experience, assessment of professional competence, and continuing professional development (CPD).

-SAIPA undertakes ongoing review and enhancement of its competency frameworks, assessment approaches, and CPD systems to respond to evolving professional demands, regulatory expectations, and IFAC standards.
-Oversight is provided through SAIPA’s governance and education committees, supporting continuous improvement in fulfillment of SMO 2 obligations.
+SAIPA regularly reviews and updates its competency frameworks, assessment approaches, and CPD monitoring processes to ensure continued alignment with international standards and evolving professional requirements.
+Oversight of the education and qualification framework is provided through SAIPA’s governance and education structures, supporting the ongoing fulfillment of SMO 2 obligations.

 Current Status: Sustain